PUSH PULL LEGS ROUTINE

 Perform two to three sets of 12 to 15 repetitions of the Straight Arm Pushdown.

-Since this exercise focuses on improving your straight arm scapular strength, it starts to cross over into the corrective category.
+Since this lift focuses on improving your straight arm scapular strength, it starts to cross over into the corrective category.

 This is a superset exercise.
 The first part of the superset is Barbell Curls.